tech-alp/Servo-Control/README.md

-# If you write Test_Servo in the command window.
-# You will show the Servo Control GUI.
+# If you write Test_Servo in the command window, you will show the Servo Control GUI.
 # Don't forget the path should be same Test_Servo.mlapp